 SCM integrations

-Create an SCM integration to connect the CloudBees platform to Bitbucket or GitHub repositories in the cloud.
-With this integration in place, the platform can query the SCM for repositories and branches, configure webhooks to trigger workflows, and inject tokens that can be used to pull the source code when the workflow runs.
-This integration also allows us to perform security scans on your source code repositories.
+Once an SCM integration is configured, CloudBees platform can query repositories and branches, configure webhooks to trigger workflows, and authenticate repository access during workflow execution.
+This integration also enables security scans on connected source code repositories.

 Table 1.
 SCM integration types available in the platform